 9. Unconditional Support

 When was the last time you had someone listen to you and your dreams and support you unconditionally?
-Being an athlete can be challenging as you are supporting other people.
-Sometimes these other people are so focused on your sporting results and performance, they forget you are a human being first.
-A life coach supports you master your whole life, not just your performance on the sporting field.
+Being an athlete can be challenging, especially if you are supporting other people.
+A life coach supports you master your whole life, not just your performance at sport.

 “Helping others isn’t a chore; it is one of the greatest gifts there is.” ~ Liya Kebede

 Over to You…